 Featured in an article about passion people in O: The Oprah Magazine (November 2010 issue), Pattie Baker has since helped create or rejuvenate numerous organic gardens to serve diverse populations.
 These have included metro-Atlanta’s largest community garden and largest on-site food pantry garden; numerous school gardens including at the only school for refugee children in the United States; two prominent arts center gardens, a garden at a transitional home for families, and a home garden in suburbia that yielded an average of $2500 worth of fresh, organically-grown food each year.
 During the global COVID-19 pandemic, she created and currently stewards two sharing gardens (one on her home property and one in a community garden for refugees of war).

-Pattie is a professional writer and photographer who publishes a blog with over a million page views named Foodshed Planet.
+Pattie is a professional writer and photographer who published a blog with over a million page views named Foodshed Planet.
 Her feature articles about organic farming, gardening and sustainability have been published in Urban Farm Magazine, Chickens Magazine, Edible Atlanta Magazine, and on Jamie Oliver’s Food Revolution website.
 She was a monthly columnist for New Life Journal Magazine and a significant contributor to Daron “Farmer D” Joffe’s award-winning book, Citizen Farmer.
-In addition to Food for My Daughters, she has published five other books (all available globally on Amazon).
+In addition to Food for My Daughters, she has published other books (also available globally on Amazon and elsewhere).